peter88213/novelyst/docs/help/export_menu.md

     indented.
 -   Starting from the second paragraph, paragraphs begin with indentation of the first line.
+-   Scenes marked "attach to previous scene" appear like continuous paragraphs.
 -   Paragraphs starting with `> ` are formatted as quotations.
--   Scenes marked "attach to previous scene" appear like continuous paragraphs.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.

 ---